kubernetes/contributor-site/content/en/blog/2023/2023-10-20-kcs-shanghai/index.md

 [KubeCon + CloudNativeCon + Open Source Summit China 2023](https://www.lfasiallc.com/kubecon-cloudnativecon-open-source-summit-china/),
 nearly 50 contributors gathered in Shanghai for the Kubernetes Contributor Summit.

-{{< figure src="/blog/2023/10/20/kcs-shanghai/kcs04.jpeg" alt="All participants in the 2023 Kubernetes Contributor Summit" caption="All participants in the 2023 Kubernetes Contributor Summit" >}}
+{{< figure src="/blog/2023/10/20/kcs-shanghai/kcs04.jpeg" alt="Kubernetes contributors posing for a group photo" caption="All participants in the 2023 Kubernetes Contributor Summit" >}}

 This marked the first in-person offline gathering held in China after three years of the pandemic.